 The answer to your question depends on if and how the defaulted student loan appears on your credit report, the timing of the default, the steps you took to resolve (or cure) the issue and if your name is in the CAIVRS database due to the default.

-If the defaulted student loan appears on your credit report then lenders typically require you to provide a letter of explanation that addresses why the default occurred and any steps you took to resolve the issue.
+If the defaulted student loan appears on your credit report and you are applying for a conventional mortgage, then lenders typically require you to provide a letter of explanation that addresses why the default occurred and any steps you took to resolve the issue.
 For example, it is important to provide information on any settlement or payment plan you implemented to cure the default.
 Any letter that you provide to the lender should be factual, concise and focus on how you attempted to resolve the matter.

 Review How to Qualify for a Mortgage With Student Loans

-Additionally, if your default occurred several years ago, the required waiting period may have already passed and you may be able to qualify for government-backed mortgage programs.
+We should also note that if your default occurred several years ago, the required waiting period may have already passed and you may also be able to qualify for government-backed mortgage programs.
 In this case, it is helpful if you paid off or settled the default, although this may not be necessary, depending on when the default occurred.

 Because there are several financing options depending on your personal circumstances, your best course of action is to review your situation with multiple lenders to understand the program that is right for you.
 We recommend that you contact several lenders in the table below as qualification requirements for applicants with defaulted student loans may vary.
 Plus, shopping for your mortgage enables you to find the best loan terms.